thomstrub/contact-tracer/README.md

 ## Next Steps (Ice Box 🥶)
 ---

-- Replace current click function with one that recursively uncovers tiles with no surrounding virus
 - Replace the current placement of virus (Math.random() based) with an algorithm that more evenly places the virus
 - Add a feature so that the first click is always a safe click
 - Add buttons for a medium and hard setting that increases the board and the number of virus